 While ParameterSets maybe can't change, the collection of parameter sets that makes up the full configuration presumably is under your control.
 Alphabetical order would be a little better than this ID ordering, but using some kind of chronological sequence number would be better still.
 Ideally you'd get as close as possible to the initial fcl file (with all the @locals expanded).
 For files that have been processed multiple times you'd be trying to get close to the concatenation of all the fcls.

-#5 Updated by Kyle Knoepfel about 3 years ago
+#5 Updated by Kyle Knoepfel over 3 years ago

 - Category set to Application

 - Status changed from Feedback to Resolved